PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 ## Notes

 VMware Workstation Player 17.6.4 has Windows 98 SE as an option for a Virtual Machine.
 However Windows 98 SE is regarded as an ancient legacy Operating System and isn't tested by Broadcom.
-Moreover the VMware Tools 12.5.3 which comes with VMware workstation player doesn't support Windows 98SE and the following errors will display if they are attempted to be installed in the Windows 98 SE VM:
+Modern processors are significantly faster than the processers available when WIndows 98 SE was released.
+As a consequence the timing for some operations is divided by 0 and there is a divide-by-zero error that needs to be addressed using patcher9x.

+VMware Tools 12.5.3 which comes with VMware workstation player doesn't support Windows 98SE.
 VMware Tools WinPre2k is the last version of VMware Tools to support Windows XP and should be downloaded seperately as an ISO.
 This ISO should be mounted in the VM so they can be installed manually.

-On modern hardware with a 12th-14th Generation Processor.
-The installation media needs to be patched using Patcher9 and the following entries should be added to the VMX file:
+On modern hardware with a 12th-14th Generation Processor, the following entries should be added to the VMX file:

 ```
 monitor.virtual_exec = "hardware"